JoaquinRives/IoT_Home-Not-finnished-yet-/README.md

 => Accessing the server from outside the local network:

-  This set up is needed to be able to access the server from outsite the local network with your own Custom Domain Name:
+  This set up is needed to be able to access the server from outsite the local network with a Custom Domain Name:
     1- Give the raspberry a static IP adress (and add it to the flask app) 2- Set up port forwarding
     3- Set up the DDNS (dynamic domain name setup)